ceres-solver/ceres-solver/docs/source/derivatives.rst

     derivatives herself, by hand or using a tool like `Maple <https://www.maplesoft.com/products/maple/>`_ or
     `Mathematica <https://www.wolfram.com/mathematica/>`_, and
-    implements them in a ::class:`CostFunction`.
+    implements them in a :class:`CostFunction`.
  2. :ref:`section-numerical_derivatives`: Ceres numerically computes
     the derivative using finite differences.
  3. :ref:`section-automatic_derivatives`: Ceres automatically computes